Motion to Approve

 I genuinely ask out of misunderstanding: surely the point about probate fees is that you have to pay them, whereas other cases in the courts are of a wholly different kind.
 This is a payment you have to make if there is to be probate.
 Would my noble friend agree that it would be odd if we had a fee for the registration of birth—which is also compulsory—that was connected with the amount of money that the person registering would be able to pay?
 It seems odd to call a fee something which is connected with the value of something you have to do.
 It is the having to do it which makes it different from any other court situation that I can think of.

-I can think of many other court situations; I anticipate that my noble friend the Minister will have a great list for my noble friend Lord Deben.
+I can think of many other court situations; I anticipate that the Minister will have a great list for my noble friend Lord Deben.
 There are many occasions on which you pay a fee; at the end of the day, it is intended to cover the costs of the system.
 This goes slightly further, I agree, but within a ring-fenced system—if I could have my noble friend’s attention—the money cannot go just anywhere.
 It has to go toward enhancing the Courts & Tribunals Service.
 I think this is the right way forward to ensure we have the access that I described earlier.
 I warmly commend my noble friend the Minister and I support his order.

 My Lords, this order relies above all on Section 180 of the Anti-social Behaviour, Crime and Policing Act 2014.
 As that name perhaps suggests, it was a great Christmas tree of an Act.
 One recalls its passage all too well; it occupies no fewer than 231 pages of the Queen’s Printers’ copy, with 186 sections and 11 schedules.